-Athlete's Name: Date of Birth: Grade: School: Sport: and hazards that may cause serion necessitating long term care and understand that the above-descriperious neck and spinal injuries publindness; serious injury to all interendons; contusions; dislocations he sport/activity of cheerleading involve ous personal injury, including death, see significantly impairing enjoyment of life bed injuries and other injuries, including octentially resulting in complete or partial ernal organs; serious injury to all bones or; sprains; strains; and fractures, may oct understand that certain activities such of injury. vere paralysis or brain injury or life activities.
-We accept and g but not limited to: concussions; al paralysis; brain damage; , joints, ligaments, muscles and ccur as a result of participating in We certify that (Student Name) conditions which could interfere w (Student Initial) (Parent) vith or compromise his/her safety in par t Initial) has no medical or physical rticipating in this activity. y medical professionals to examine, and ergency medical care to the above-name above-named student, we unders sary for school district staff to obtain emstand that neither the staff member nor incurred because of the accident, injurt Initial) the school district assumes • s sufficient medical insurance to facilitate may be sustained by the above-named •
+Athlete's Name: Date of Birth: Grade: School: Sport: and hazards that may cau necessitating long term ca understand that the above serious neck and spinal ir blindness; serious injury t tendons; contusions; dislo d that the sport/activity of cheerleading involves certain inherent risks, dangers are serious personal injury, including death, severe paralysis or brain injury are and significantly impairing enjoyment of life or life activities.
+We accept and e-described injuries and other injuries, including but not limited to: concussions; adjuries potentially resulting in complete or partial paralysis; brain damage; or all internal organs; serious injury to all bones, joints, ligaments, muscles and ocations; sprains; strains; and fractures, may occur as a result of participating in ept and understand that certain activities such as tumbling and stunting carry ent risk of injury. essential qualities of the a e inherent risks of this sport/activity cannot be eliminated without jeopardizing the activity/sport.
+We have reviewed all of these risks and we understand and desire to participate in the activity.
+(Parent Initial) We certify that (Studen conditions which could int (Student Initial) erfere with or compromise his/her safety in participating in this activity. ergency medical professionals to examine, and in the event of an injury or ter emergency medical care to the above-named student. above-named student, we necessary for school district staff to obtain emergency medical care for the understand that neither the staff member nor the school district assumes penses incurred because of the accident, injury, illness and/or unforeseen (Parent Initial) old has sufficient medical insurance to facilitate any necessary medical care or ry that may be sustained by the above-named student.